Stanking11/ALI-MD/README.md

 <br>

 ```
-THANK YOU TOHID, JAWAD, KERM & YOU SUPPORTERS
+THANK YOU FOR YOUR SUPPORT
 ```
 -----
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>